Jaya Madhavan

-Jaya Madhavan (born 1 October 1972) is an Indian author, poet, The New Indian Express columnist and comic creator.
+Jaya Madhavan (born 1 October 1972) is an Indian author, poet, The New Indian Express columnist, and comic creator.
 She is a winner of The Children's Book Trust All India Competition for Writers of Children's Books.

 Biography

 Jaya Madhavan was born in Chennai, India.
 She studied at Kendriya Vidyalaya (KVCLRI) and studied literature at Queen Marys College Chennai.
 She is an alumnus of Jawaharlal Nehru University (JNU), New Delhi and completed her MA in English literature in 1994.
 She is an M.Phil.
 Degree holder from University of Madras.
 Jaya is a certified yoga instructor from Krishnamacharya Yoga Mandiram and a mental health professional by qualification and practice.
 She is a visiting faculty at the prestigious National Institute of Design, Ahmedabad and Bangalore.
 Jaya (also known as Neelayathakshi Jaya) currently lives in Chennai with her two children, and is the granddaughter of Seetha Doraiswamy.

 Work

 Jaya is a YA fiction writer, poet, and columnist.
 Her first novel, Sita and the Forest Bandits, was awarded the first prize in the Children Book Trust's All India Competition for Writers of Children's Books in 2001 and was subsequently published by Children's Book Trust, New Delhi.
 Jaya's retelling of a folk tale was awarded in the folk tale category and included in the Golden Treasury of short stories published by the Children's Book Trust.
 One of her short articles published in The Hindu has been included in the NCERT English textbook with permission.

 Her second book for young adults, Kabir The Weaver Poet, is a research backed novel reaching the Top 15 reading list for young adults and was published by Tulika Publications in 2006.
 Kabir, The Weaver-Poet was born of a two-year research of Kabir's songs and dohas.
 The book and is a YA fiction that was selected by the CBSE as part of its curriculum.
 It has been selected among the 15 top YA fiction for age 12–21.

 To share the spirit of Kabir, Jaya, along with her two sisters, performed Akath Kahani, a unique immersive song-spoken word-dance presentation that won rave reviews.
 It was showcased on many stages including Prithvi theatre as part of Kabir festival in Mumbai, Sufi festival in Orissa, Auroville Kabir festival, and other parts of India.
 Jaya was invited to speak at the 8th edition of Kala Ghoda festival in Mumbai.

-Jaya ran a very popular weekly humour column called "Loony Life" for The New Indian Express which enjoyed a huge readership.
-Every fortnight her Antidep comic strip (created along with her sister) could be seen in The New Indian Expresss Saturday Zeitgeist feature.
+Jaya ran a weekly humour column called "Loony Life" for The New Indian Express and a fortnightly Antidep comic strip (created along with her sister) for The New Indian Expresss Saturday Zeitgeist feature.